 This page lists bills Parliament is working on during a sitting week.
 You can access all Victorian bills and laws on the legislation website.
 To learn more about the legislative process, go to how a law is made.

-Below are the bills Parliament considered during the sitting week of 12 December 2017.
+Below are bills Parliament considered during the sitting week of 5 February 2019.

 New Bills released